The recent advent of 4K videos has apparently brought out the limitations of local storage, with cloud storage being the most viable option.

 Coming to the security section, Sync.com is pretty impressive.
 Private encryption means your videos will be safe with your own encryption key, and zero knowledge policy guarantees the company does not snoop through customer data.
 Of course, the same cannot be said for services like Google Drive.

-Overall, with 5GB free storage, Sync.com is a highly secure and useful cloud storage service for videos.
+Overall, with 5GB free storage, Sync.com is a highly secure and useful file storage service for videos and movies.

-SugarSync is also an excellent cloud storage service for videos, and it certainly does a fantastic job when it comes to storing data in the cloud and letting users access it from an unlimited number of devices.
+SugarSync is also an excellent cloud storage solution for large file sizes such as videos, and it certainly does a fantastic job when it comes to storing data in the cloud and letting users access it from an unlimited number of devices.

 Initially known as Hummingbird, the service was first launched in 2008, and ever since then it has raised $61 million.
 After being acquired by J2 Global, the name was changed, and it became SugarSync.